 Moms who tend to overproduce may want to only pump every few days to avoid making an oversupply problem worse.

-Tips on Breastfeeding and Pumping
+Other Tips on Nursing and Pumping for Baby

 - Put a little bit of lanolin cream or nipple butter on the inside of the pump breast shield right where the shield bends to make pumping more comfortable.

 - Freeze your expressed milk in two to four-ounce amounts to minimize the need to discard unused milk.

 - You can combine milk from different pumping sessions.